fdq09eca/blogpost/readme.md

 ## Real World Example: BlueSky

-the following example demostrate a real world use case when scraping [BlueSky](https://bsky.app/), a twitter liked website.
-These website are usually built with certain JS framework, it introduce few common problem in webscraping:
+The following example demonstrates a real-world web scraping scenario using [BlueSky](https://bsky.app/), a Twitter-like website.
+These websites are usually built with modern JavaScript frameworks, which introduces a few common challenges in practice:

-1. `css` class name may be generated instead of hand written, therefore it may not be reliable as it may subject to change in the future.
+1. `CSS` class names may be auto-generated instead of hand-written, making them unreliable as they may change in the future.
-2. since most of the content is produced by JS, it introduce a loading time, which is not the same with simple html
+2. Since most of the content is produced by JavaScript, it introduces a loading time.
+The scraper needs to wait until all target elements are available before proceeding.
-3. bluesky or twitter may check `AutomAutomationControlled` property to detect bots or Selenium
+3. BlueSky and Twitter check the `AutomationControlled` property to detect bots or Selenium, which can make scraping difficult.

-In this example, we use `XPATH` in to address the generated `css`, introdue waiting feature to address the loading time, and showing how to turn off the `AutomAutomationControlled` to avoid being block by the target website.
+In this example, we address these problems as follows:

+1. We use `XPATH` to avoid relying on auto-generated `CSS` classes.
+2. We introduce a waiting mechanism to handle the loading time.
+3. We disable the `AutomationControlled` property to reduce the risk of being blocked by the website.

 ```python
 from selenium import webdriver